 Caccamo said he wants to be "a pragmatic voice" as Ward 3 representative and do the hard subcommittee and outreach work required.
-He would place a strong emphasis on resident concerns about street and sidewalk repair, plowing, trash collection and safety issues, including crime and speeding.

 He said he would employ his education and skills to organize a comprehensive approach to communicating with constituents that includes emails, blogging and phone communication, along with attendance at public events and meetings.

 Latura, 48, said his top issue is public safety, and he would back hiring more police officers and firefighters, even if it costs more in taxes.

 He added, "How can we revitalize North Street if people are afraid to walk there at night?"